Top 5 UI/UX Design Agencies In The World — January 2022

 Find the best UX design agency in the world.
-Ranking the world’s top user experience design firms and UI/UX designers in San Francisco, NYC, Los Angeles.
+Ranking the world’s top user experience (UX) design firms and UI/UX design companies in San Francisco, NYC, Los Angeles, UK.

-In 2020, UX and UI design are at the heart of any technology company, and user experience designers finally have a seat at the table.
-Forward-thinking tech startups are beginning to realize it’s the user interface, not technology, what shapes their digital product, whether it’s a website, mobile app, or B2B/enterprise software.
+In 2021, UX and UI design are at the heart of any technology company, and user experience designers finally have a seat at the table.
+Forward-thinking tech startups are beginning to realize that the user interface, not technology, shapes and differentiates their digital product, whether it’s a website, mobile app, or B2B/enterprise software.

-Many big enterprises have well-equipped design departments with armies of user researchers, UX consultants, UI/UX designers, and interaction design specialists.
-Smaller companies usually don’t have any UX or UI designers on staff, so they resort to hiring UX agencies to design their digital products.
+Many big enterprises already have well-equipped digital product design departments with hundreds of user researchers, UX consultants, UI/UX designers, and interaction designers.
+Smaller companies and startups usually don’t have any UX or UI designers on staff, so they hire UX design agencies.

 As startup founders ourselves, we created this list of top UX design agencies from research to UX consulting to end-to-end UI/UX design, to help you find the right design partner for each step of your digital product design journey.